microsoft/slg-covid-bot/index.md

 Microsoft will publish updates, changes, and more resources as they become available.
 At this time, we are getting many requests for help to get accurate information out by all means.
 One of the  most effective and efficient way is to implement a bot on your website.
 Visitors can interact with the bot without having to comb through FAQs, and hopefully find the information they need without resorting to calling your call center.

+### Covid-19 Chatbot Description
+Microsoft has assembled a package of assets customers can use to develop and deploy Covid-19 informational chatbots in a single day.
+Chatbots are useful for providing answers to frequently asked questions (FAQs) and offer another communication channel in addition to your website or customer service organization.
+We expect organization to receive an extremely high volume of inquiries during the Covid-19 crisis.
+It is important that health, work, and safety related information be readily accessible.
+Powered by Azure, the Covid-19 Chatbot will effortlessly scale to meet demand.
+The Covid-19 Chatbot can be used for both internal communication with your employees or external communication with your customers.
+It will reduce the amount of time IT, human resources, and customer service staff spend answering questions, thereby enabling them to focus on higher value activities.

 Here are the resources to deploy a bot and links to the code and instructions.
 These are the **quickest and easiest** options available.

 | Resource name | Description                                                                  | Link to resource |